-Local land-use protections.
-AB 266 and AB 243 contain a number of sections, provisions, and clauses which preserve a counties’ ability, from a land use perspective, to regulate and/or ban marijuana activities (cultivation, dispensaries, etc.).
-In addition, the bills require a prospective marijuana licensee to obtain a license from the state and approval to operate from the local government in which the activity will occur.
+Local land-use protections: Provisions and clauses which preserved a counties’ ability, from a land use perspective, to regulate and/or ban cannabis activities (cultivation, dispensaries, etc.).
+In addition, the legislation required a prospective commercial cannabis operator to obtain a license from the state and approval from the local government in which the activity will occur.

-Explicit county taxing authority.
-SB 643 contains provisions which explicitly allow counties to levy various taxes associated with medical marijuana activity.
-The bill does not change the process for approval – it merely provides the explicit authority necessary to minimize expected legal challenges to any tax scheme enacted at the county level.
+Explicit county taxing authority: Provisions which explicitly allowed counties to levy various taxes associated with medical cannabis activity (these provisions do not change the process for voter approval of such taxes – they merely provided the explicit authority necessary to minimize expected legal challenges to any tax scheme enacted at the county level).

-Ensuring environmental issues associated with cultivation are addressed.
-AB 243 assigns a variety of state environmental agencies with enforcement standards associated with cultivation, and establishes a state grant program to assist local governments with enforcement costs.
-It should be noted that no statewide cultivation tax, in which the proceeds would have funded environmental enforcement/clean-up, was retained in AB 243.
-Thus, monies for environmental issues will be derived primarily from fines and penalties and some regulatory license fees.
+Ensuring environmental issues associated with cultivation are addressed: Assigned a variety of state environmental agencies with enforcement standards associated with cultivation, and established a state grant program to assist local governments with enforcement costs.

-In addition to these core issues, the legislative package addresses a number of other RCRC Policy Principles.
-These include restricting mobile deliveries, prohibiting cross-ownership of licenses, ensuring employers can adopt marijuana-use restrictions for employees, and restricting access to licensure by those convicted of certain felony offenses.
+In addition to these core issues, the legislative package addressed a number of other RCRC Policy Principles.

 Staff: Paul A. Smith and Staci Heaton